Source: Mariia Korneeva/Shutterstock.com

 Sometimes Nothing Will Work Perfectly

-With particularly sensitive clothes or the absolute worst paint stains, there is the matter of knowing when you might have to quit or get a professional to try (they have access to tools you probably don't).
+With particularly sensitive clothes or the absolute worst of cases with paint, there is the matter of knowing when you might have to quit or get a professional to try (they have access to tools you probably don't).
+Latex paint, spray paint and oil-based paint can be especially difficult to remove, and there is no shame in knowing when to admit defeat.
 Getting rid of paint is a time-consuming process, and your time can be just as valuable as your clothes.
 Prepping a wash and letting clothes soak is one thing, but if you need to spend hours trying to fix the mess, sometimes you might want to let the mess win.
 A cheap t-shirt is usually not worth your whole day.
+You can always set the damaged garment aside to wear when working on future projects.

 There might also be times where you cannot do much to fix the issue as it's been too long.
-The paint might have effectively bonded with the clothing, or cleaning methods could ruin the clothing anyway.
-And in many cases, it simply isn’t possible to completely remove paint splatters from white cloth and light-colored apparel.
+The paint might have effectively bonded with the clothing, or cleaning methods could ruin the clothing anyhow.
 Only you know your limits, but we do suggest using your judgment in these circumstances.

 Here are a few other things you should take note of when removing paint from your clothes:

 - Do everything in your power to keep the paint from spreading to other clothes or the rest of the fabric.
-A larger stain or spot is a more challenging spot to deal with.
+A larger stain or spot is a more challenging spot to deal with, and you certainly don’t want to risk ruining another garment by washing paint-stained clothing with the rest of your laundry.

 - Act as quickly as possible, and do not delay trying to get the stain out if you notice it.
 In general, the longer the paint stays there, the tougher it will be to get out.
-If you hope to remove the stain, you may need to take a break from your painting project and start cleaning.
+Apply your chosen stain remover and launder the stained garment as quickly as possible to ensure the best results.

-- If you are running your clothes through the wash at any point, wash the clothes individually or at least keep the clothes with paint separate from those which do not.
+- If you are running your clothes through the wash at any point, wash the clothes individually, or at least keep the clothes with paint separate from those which do not have paint on them.
 While it is unlikely the paint will stain other clothes in small amounts, it's still best to be safe.
-Use warm water to help remove the stain.

-- Again, we would like to stress the importance of being safe if you work with something like turpentine, acetone or paint thinner.
+- Again, we would like to stress being safe if you work with something like turpentine or paint thinner.
 These chemicals are toxic, even in small amounts.

 - Additionally, if you are working with clothing that contains acetate or triacetate, these chemicals could potentially melt the fabric.
 We would not recommend their use in this instance.

-Paint stains on clothing can be a real annoyance, but we hope these tips will help you if you find yourself with a splash or stain.
+Paint stains on clothing can be a real annoyance, but we hope these tips will help if you find yourself with a splash or stain.
 Be sure to review everything carefully and double-check both the paint and the garment involved.
-Check the garment’s care label, too, for further guidance before starting.
 We wish you the best of luck, and may you return to painting (if you need to) quickly!